-The impact on the child(ren)
+The impact on the child(ren) in the family

 "My daughter was here, at the time, and the knock, when the police came to take the devices and that, was absolutely horrendous.
 It really, really did affect her.
 She was crying, she was making noises like a wounded animal, she was being sick.
 Absolutely horrendous."
 (Armitage et al, 2023)